telerik/fiddler-everywhere-docs/capture-traffic/capturing-modes.md

 # Capturing Modes

 Fiddler Everywhere is a local forward TLS proxy that can capture HTTP(S), WebSocket, and gRPC traffic.
-The traffic can be generated from locally installed applications, or from remote devices (within the same local network).
+The traffic can be generated from locally installed applications or remote devices (within the same local network).

-The application supports capturing modes such as automatic [system capturing](#system-capturing), [independent browser capturing](#independent-browser-capturing), and [terminal capturing](#independent-terminal-capturing).
-Upon startup, Fiddler Everywhere will also capture traffic from any application [explicitly set to use Fiddler's address and port as an HTTP proxy](#explicit-capturing) which can include [traffic from remote devices](#remote-traffic-capturing).
+The application supports capturing modes such as automatic [system capturing](#system-capturing), [independent browser capturing](#independent-browser-capturing), and [terminal capturing](#terminal-capturing).
+Upon startup, Fiddler Everywhere will also capture traffic from any application [explicitly set to use Fiddler's address and port as an HTTP proxy](#explicit-capturing), which can include [traffic from remote devices](#remote-traffic-capturing).

 ## Capturing Modes Comparison